theapache64/theapache64.github.io/src/content/blog/that-weird-compose-crash.md

 ## 💥 Crash

-My teammate is currently trying to update our compose version from `1.5.x` to `1.7.x` (yeah, that's a long jump).
+My teammate is currently trying to update our [Jetpack Compose](https://developer.android.com/compose) version from `1.5.x` to `1.7.x` (yeah, that's a long jump).
 Today, he mentioned that he got a crash.
 He was saying the app works in one region (let's call it `R1`) and crashes in the other region (let's call it `C1` - `C` stands for crash).
 He share a stack trace and it looks like this:

  ```
  Fatal Exception: java.lang.IllegalStateException: Size(0 x 2147483647) is out of range.
 Each dimension must be between 0 and 16777215.